-In this system, stereo correspondence is computed on the Acadia I vision processor using a sum of absolute differences (SAD) block matching approach along epipolar scanlines, with left/right consistency checking and maximum 32 disparity search [4].
+In this system, stereo correspondence is computed on the Acadia I vision processor using a sum of absolute differences (SAD) block matching approach along epipolar scanlines, with left/right consistency checking and maximum 32 disparity search [8].
 SAD estimates are thresholded, and those points with SAD measure above this threshold define a disparity map which is proportional to scene depth using stereo reconstruction.
 The Acadia I vision processor is dedicated to stereo processing, resulting in 640x480 disparity map computation at 23Hz.
+Other similar commercial approaches that achieve similar performance using variants of the block matching technique include Videre Design, Point Grey, Tyzx.